Botanischer Garten der Universität Osnabrück

 The Botanic Garden of Osnabrück is an institution of Osnabrück University.
-It is located in the Westerberg area of the city in a former Muschelkalk quarry.
-Muschelkalk is a shell-bearing limestone typical to Central and Western Europe.
+It is located in the Westerberg area of the city in a former Muschelkalk quarry, Muschelkalk (“mussel-chalk”) being a shell-bearing limestone of Triassic age typical of Central and Western Europe (although absent from the United Kingdom).
 The Botanic Garden is part of the University’s Faculty of Biology and Chemistry and was established in 1984.
 Main tasks of the Garden are education and research, as well as public relations.

 Description

 It comprises an area of 8.4 ha, subdivided between two quarries.
 One quarry of 5.6 ha houses the outdoor display gardens as well as the glasshouse.
 The second quarry of 2.8 ha is a conservation area and home to rare plant associations typical to recently abandoned limestone quarries.
 The garden’s outdoor display areas show different plant communities from all over the world such as Mediterranean and alpine plants, or North American and Eurasian forests.
 There are also thematic collections of medical and aromatic plants and plant families (e.g. the garlic family or the heath family).
 In the Lowland Rainforest House more than 800 species of tropical plants provide an example for the vegetation of the Amazon basin.